akiomik/nostr-noop-relays/README.md

 # nostr-noop-relays

-A collection of noop relay implementations for Nostr
+A collection of noop relay implementations for Nostr.